-- The subject site is located in the Globeville Neighborhood in the 41st and Fox station area, on the east side of Elati Street north of 39th Avenue. - The property is owned by Regency Realty Investors, LLC and currently contains a 2-to 5-story buildings with a 17-story tower being operated as residential housing.
-The owner wishes to rezone the property to reflect the changing character of the area to a more urban, transit-oriented development. - The proposed C-RX-12 (Urban Center Residential Mixed Use 12 Stories) zone district generally applies to residentially-dominated areas served primarily by arterial streets wherea building scale of 2 to 12 stories is desired.
-Further details about the C-RX-12 zone district can be found in Article 7 of the Denver Zoning Code (DZC).
+- The subject site is located in the Globeville Neighborhood, at the intersection of between 42nd and 43rd on North Elati Street. - The property is owned by 4225 Elati LLC.
+The property owners would like to allow for the redevelopment of the site in alignment with the 41st and Fox Station area plan vision. - The proposed C-RX-12 (Urban Center Residential Mixed Use 12 Stories) zone district generally applies to residentially-dominated areas served primarily by arterial streets wherea building scale of 2 to 12 stories is desired.
+Further details about the C-RX-12 zone district can be found in Article 7 of the Denver Zoning Code (DZC) and detailed below.